2008 United States presidential election: Ballot access

 In Nevada, 6,267 votes were cast for "None of These Candidates".
 In the three states that officially keep track of "blank" votes for president, 103,193 votes were recorded as "blank".
 More than 100,000 write-in votes were cast and recorded for a scattering of other candidates, including 62 votes for "Santa Claus" (in ten states) and 11 votes for "Mickey Mouse" (in five states).

 According to the Federal Election Commission, an unusually high number of "miscellaneous" write-ins were cast for president in 2008, including 112,597 tallied in the 17 states that record votes for non-listed candidates.
 There were more presidential candidates on the ballot than at any other time in U. S. history, except for the 1992 election, which also had 23 candidates listed in at least one state.

 Results

+Of the 3,154 counties/districts/independent cities making returns, McCain won the most popular votes in 2,270 (71.97%) while Obama carried 884 (28.03%).

 Popular vote totals are from the official Federal Election Commission report.
 The results of the electoral vote were certified by Congress on January 8, 2009.